 13. Instagram Question post

 Social media is all about engagement, and the best way to keep followers captivated is with eye-catching content.
-Use font pairings in your designs to help accomplish this.
-Bird and Thorn + Raleway pair to create a friendly and playful design.
+Use font pairs in your designs to help accomplish this.
+Bird and Thorn + Raleway create a friendly and playful font pair.
 Bird and Thorn is especially helpful in distinguishing where story viewers should fill in their own info.

 14. Instagram post

-Well done font pairings can help your social content stand out, not just from an engagement standpoint, but from readability.
+The right font pairs can help your social content stand out, not just from an engagement standpoint, but from readability.
 Since users will most likely interact with your posts and stories from their phones, it’s best to opt for fonts that create distinction when paired.
 Didonesque Medium and Gordita do just that.

 15. Facebook quote story